chrisroberts/kitchen-lxc/README.md

 Defaults to "/tmp".

 #### device
-The size of the block device for the rootfs overlay.
+The size (MB) of the block device for the rootfs overlay.

 ### Example